Behind your low carbon electricity: How do renewable energy certificates work?

 With more and more businesses looking to reduce their carbon footprint, companies are taking positive steps forward to meet the government’s “net zero by 2050” target.
 For many companies, the simplest way to start your reduction is buying your energy from renewable sources.

 To do so, you can choose a renewable electricity supply, backed by Renewable Energy Guarantee of Origin (REGO) certificates, or EU GoOs (the European equivalent of a REGO).
 Both are examples of Renewable Energy Certificates (RECs) which guarantee that your supplier will source your electricity from renewable generation.

 Watch our short animation to understand what RECs are, and how they can mitigate carbon emissions associated with your business.

 For every megawatt hour (MWh) generated from renewable sources, Ofgem (Office of Gas and Electricity Markets - the body that regulates suppliers in the UK) will issue a REGO certificate.
 This certificate authenticates to the consumer that renewable sources produced that portion of energy.

 At the end of the financial year, all REGOs issued will be listed in the Ofgem Renewable and CHP Register allocated to the supplier that held them at that point.

 Benefits for your business

-- Zero carbon emissions reportable within your power supply – if your power is 100% renewable (more on that below), then your business can report zero carbon emissions under Scope 2 related to its purchased electricity
+- Zero carbon emissions reportable within your power supply – if your power is 100% renewable, then your business can report zero carbon emissions under Scope 2 related to its purchased electricity

 - Clearly demonstrate your sustainability efforts to customers – with the Ofgem register being freely available, the public can see the listing of the supplier you purchased them from.
 Whilst they won’t have your organisation’s name listed explicitly, these can then be traced back to your business.